-Five acres may not sound like a lot of land, but many farmers have been successful at making a living on 1 acre and 2 acres, and even less land than that.
+Five acres may not sound like a lot of land, but many small-scale farmers have been successful at making a living on 1 acre and 2 acres.
+Sometimes, farmers can make six figures on just half an acre!
 It takes careful planning, creativity, and hard work, but it can be done.

 Which methods would you choose to make a living?
 What are your favorite ways to make an income on a small farm?
 Let us know in the comments below!
 We love to hear your thoughts and opinions.